jcarnagey/Capstone-Project/README.md

 Though this projetc has may base functions, it is not a fully deployable app.
 The basic layout for an SPA website with some fun features.

-## Some of the technologies I used were:
+## Some of the technologies I used:
  * Angular
  * Angular Materials
  * HTML